jamesthomasgriffin/cce-website/index.md

 ## What are the system requirements

-- In principle any device with OpenGL 4.3 or OpenGL ES 3.1 should do, this includes Raspberry Pi 4 for example.
+- In principle any device with OpenGL 4.3 or OpenGL ES 3.1 and the GL\_OES\_shader\_image\_atomic extension should do, this includes Raspberry Pi 4B.
 I am targeting Integrated GPUs in the first instance.

 ## Can I use it yet?